pramod-kum/pramod-kum/README.md

 <h2>DESCRIPTION</h2>
-<h3> Software developer proficient in Java, Spring Boot, and SQL.
-Skilled in designing and implementing complex systems, debugging, and problem-solving.
-Passionate about developing clean and efficient code and constantly expanding my knowledge of new technologies.Done number of projects on Java and Spring Boot.Have hands on experience on tools such as IntelliJ, VSCode, AWS, Postman, Termius, Swagger, etc.</h3>
+<h3> "I'm a Full-Stack Developer with expertise in a wide range of technologies and tools, including Hibernate, Thymeleaf, Bootstrap, JavaScript, Java, SQL, Spring Boot, HTML, CSS, and more.
+I also have proficiency in design software such as Figma and Adobe Photoshop.
+My strong foundation in Data Structures and Algorithms (DSA) combined with a deep understanding of Object-Oriented Java allows me to create robust and efficient solutions for web development projects.
+Let's connect and explore how I can contribute to your next project!"</h3>
 <h2>Tools Used</h2>

  ![Git](https://img.shields.io/badge/-Git-black?style=flat-square&logo=git)